 - Disney Imagineers came up with the name “Rose & Crown Pub” after their research found that the words “Rose” and “Crown” were the two most common words used to name pubs in the UK.
 They combined these words to name this popular Epcot pub.

 - There is a great little park – modeled after Hyde Park in London – behind the shops and restaurants of the UK Pavilion.
 Most people don’t even notice this area, but worth taking the time to explore.
 There is even a real hedge maze!

 - Notice the architecture in the row of shops on the right side of the United Kingdom Pavilion.
 These buildings were constructed to represent different time periods in UK history.
 The first shop – the Tea Caddy – features a thatched roof, low ceilings, hearth, and dark lighting, all typical of the 1600s.
 The second shop – with its higher ceilings and simple wrought iron lighting fixtures – represents the 1700’s.
 The third building was constructed in typical 1800’s neoclassical fashion, with ornate windows and lighting.

 - The HRC (Historic Research Section) is an area inside the United Kingdom Pavilion where Cast Members help you research information about your family history.
 You can even get your family crest printed as a souvenir.

 World Celebration/Discovery/Nature – Epcot Secrets

 Club Cool Secrets

-- Club Cool is located behind the Starbucks near Innovations West.
+- Club Cool is located near Creations Shop and Connections Cafe.
 This attraction allows guests to sample different varieties of Coca-Cola sodas from around the world.
-Try the melon-flavored Fanta Melon Frosty from Thailand, the bubblegum-flavored Inca Cola from Peru, or the bitter Beverly cola from Italy (beware!), to name a few.
+Selections usually include some pleasantly fruity international Fanta selections as well as other sweet or tangy sodas.
+Just beware of the bitter Beverly cola from Italy (though it’s fun to have a friend take a video of your face when you try it!).
 All the samples are free of charge!